 An Area Council is comprised of board members and community representatives.
 There are five Area Council Board positions: President, Vice President, Marketing Chair, Business Administration Chair, and Advocacy Chair.
 There is no limit to the number of community representatives that an area council has.

 How do I become a member of RHA?

-If you live in any on-campus residence halls (Apollo, Libra, Lake Claire, Nike, Hercules, Neptune, Towers) or a UCF affiliated community (Northview, Knights Circle, Rosen, Union West) then you are already a general body member of RHA!
+If you live in any on-campus residence halls (Apollo, Libra, Lake Claire, Nike, Hercules, Neptune, Towers) or a UCF affiliated community (Northview, Rosen, Union West) then you are already a general body member of RHA!
 You are allowed to attend our general body meetings and are always welcome to attend the meetings to receive updates on the happenings of the on-campus community.

 How do I become a member of Area Council?

 The week before the fall semester starts, applications to Area Councils will be open.
 The applications will be for the five board positions and the community representatives.
 The five board positions are elected at the beginning of the year and the community representatives are chosen by area councils on a rolling basis.
 That means that if you did not apply to be a community representative at the beginning of the year, it is not too late to get involved!
 Applications for community representatives are always open.